-The fast fashion industry has gripped the world with its shiny talons and cheap accessibility.
-We’re getting used to cheaper and cheaper clothes, new styles every single week, and popping to the shops is a common occurrence no matter what you need.
-We’re building houses with wardrobes the sizes of bedrooms, and consuming things at a rate which our ancestors would have gasped at.
-Fast fashion is the issue, and ethical fashion is the solution.
+The fast fashion industry has gripped the world with its promise of never-ending trends and cheap accessibility.
+We’re getting used to cheaper and cheaper clothes in new styles every single week all at the click of a button.
+We’re building houses with wardrobes the sizes of bedrooms and consuming things at a rate that has never been seen before.
+Fast fashion is the issue and ethical fashion is the solution.

 Sure, ethical fashion has been rising in popularity and awareness, but the question is still asked: why should I bother and wtf is it?